MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     lsof -i :80: Show processes using port 80. lsof -u [username]: List all open files by a specific user. lsof -i -n -P: List all network connections with numerical addresses and ports.

+## what is the difference b/w sed and awk

+  sed(stream editor) is great for straightforward for finding text and replacements.

+      sed 's/foo/bar/g' input.txt > output.txt

+  awk is ideal for structured data extraction and reporting, allowing more complex processing like handling fields in data.

+      awk '{print $2}' input.txt

+  here information is in input.txt file.